Sedation Dentistry – Naperville, Schaumburg, Lombard

 Dental Phobia, Dental Sedation, and “High Fear” Patients

 It is estimated that 10-15% of the population is “dental phobic,” and are so fearful of receiving dental treatment that they avoid dental care at all costs.
 I’ve had some patients say their fear is “paralyzing” and report taking weeks to gain the courage to visit or even make their appointment.
 Some need friends to escort them in, and even are tearful in the chair on their first visit.
 Often the fear is not rational with no previous bad experience reported.
-Others have had traumatic experiences that they cannot ever forget.
-Combining the newest dental technology with a “high touch,” we can truly offer gentle dentistry for all patients–regardless of their past experiences!
+Others have had traumatic experiences with sedation dentistry that they cannot ever forget.
+Combining the newest dental technology with a “high touch,” we can truly offer gentle dentistry / sedation dentistry for all patients–regardless of their past experiences!

-IV sedation is the most advanced technique sedation dentist can use to comprehensively controlling pain and anxiety in dentistry.
+IV sedation is the most advanced technique sedation dentistry can use to comprehensively controlling pain and anxiety in dentistry.
 Intravenous sedation produces a profound state of relaxation.
 Dr. Gibbs skillfully controls the amount of sedative administered, quickly adjusting the sedation level to the patient’s individual needs.
 In most cases, amnesia is produced, and patients will not remember the procedures performed.
 The intravenous technique also furnishes superior pain control.

 Other credentials of Dr. Gibbs include membership in the American Dental Society of Anesthesiology, plus yearly participation in their human simulation training.
 Not only the doctor but the entire clinical staff receive additional, ongoing training to keep abreast of developments.